Hot Reload

 # State Preservation Rules

-• When editing the <script> part of a component, instances of the edited component will be destroyed and re-created in place.
-(State of the other components in the app are preserved) This is because <script> can include lifecycle hooks that may produce side-effects, so a "reload" instead of re-render is required to ensure consistent behavior.
+can include lifecycle hooks that may produce side-effects, so a "reload" instead of re-render is required to ensure consistent behavior.
 This also means you need to be careful about global side effects such as timers inside your components lifecycle hooks.
-Sometimes you may need to do a full-page reload if your component produces global side-effects.
+Sometimes you may need to do a full-page reload if your component produces global side-effects.<style>

 # Usage